Industrial wastewater and commercial wastewater are dramatically different than domestic wastewater. They must be treated differently, too.

 - Discharge wastewater other than domestic wastewater to city sewer.

-The completed form provides the city with information needed to determine whether an Industrial Wastewater Discharge Permit will be necessary.
+The completed form provides the City with information needed to determine whether an Industrial Wastewater Discharge Permit will be necessary.
 Please note: You may fill out and print the form online.
 However, your completed form must be signed and sent by fax to 360-487-7139 or U.S. mail to Industrial Pretreatment, City of Vancouver, P.O.
 Box 1995, Vancouver, WA 98668.
-You can access the Industrial Information Form here.

 Dental Mercury Reduction Program

-Under this program, in effect as of 2013, dental offices that are connected to Vancouver’s sanitary sewer system will be required to install and maintain amalgam separators and follow industry-approved Best Management Practices (BMPs).
-About 90 percent of dental offices in Southwest Washington have already installed amalgam separators following a 2003 agreement between the Washington Department of Ecology and Washington State Dental Association.
+Dental offices that are connected to Vancouver’s sanitary sewer system are required to install and maintain amalgam separators and follow industry-approved Best Management Practices (BMPs).
 EPA studies show that proper ongoing maintenance is critical to achieving and sustaining reductions in dental mercury.
-The city's requirements promote sound operations and maintenance, a healthy community and environment, and are consistent with dental BMPs, state codes and anticipated EPA regulations.
+These requirements promote sound operations, a healthy community and environment, and consistency with dental best practices and federal/state guidelines and regulations.